Skip to content

 Overview Of USDA And FHA Loans

-A USDA loan is a government-backed mortgage program designed for eligible buyers purchasing homes in approved rural and certain suburban areas.
+A USDA loan is a government-backed mortgage program for eligible buyers purchasing homes in approved rural and certain suburban areas.
+USDA guaranteed loans can offer 100% financing, meaning no down payment for qualified borrowers.

-• FHA loans are more flexible on location and credit, but require a down payment and usually higher mortgage insurance costs over time
+The biggest difference is eligibility.
+USDA loans are more restrictive on location and income, but they can reduce upfront cash requirements.
+FHA loans are more flexible on location and credit, but they require a down payment and mortgage insurance premiums.

-USDA Vs. FHA Down Payment Requirements
+USDA vs. FHA Down Payment Requirements

 One of the clearest differences between these programs is the down payment.

-Typical Minimum Down Payment
+Loan Type Typical Minimum Down Payment What To Know

-USDA Vs. FHA Credit And Eligibility
+USDA vs. FHA Credit And Eligibility

 USDA and FHA evaluate eligibility differently.